 This Annual Report on Form 10-K contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
 Forward-looking statements are based on our management's beliefs and assumptions and on information currently available to our management.
 All statements other than statements of historical facts are "forward-looking statements" for purposes of these provisions, including those relating to future events or our future financial performance and financial guidance.
 In some cases, you can identify forward-looking statements by terminology such as "may," "might," "will," "should," "expect," "plan," "anticipate," "project," "believe," "estimate," "predict," "potential," "intend" or "continue," the negative of terms like these or other comparable terminology, and other words or terms of similar meaning in connection with any discussion of future operating or financial performance.
 These statements are only predictions.
 All forward-looking statements included in this Annual Report on Form 10-K are based on information available to us on the date hereof, and we assume no obligation to update any such forward-looking statements.
 Any or all of our forward-looking statements in this document may turn out to be wrong.
 Actual events or results may differ materially.
 Our forward-looking statements can be affected by inaccurate assumptions we might make or by known or unknown risks, uncertainties and other factors.
-We discuss many of these risks, uncertainties and other factors in this Annual Report on Form 10-K in greater detail under the heading "Item 1A-Risk Factors."
-We caution investors that our business and financial performance are subject to substantial risks and uncertainties.
+We discuss many of these risks, uncertainties and financial performance are subject to substantial risks and uncertainties.